-At the end of each academic term, the Academic Progress Committee reviews students whose academic performance is potentially of concern.
+At the end of each academic term, the Student Affairs Committee reviews students whose academic performance is potentially of concern.

 A student on Academic Probation may be required to withdraw unless during the next semester that student shows improvement sufficient to demonstrate clear promise of eventual graduation as noted below under Required Withdrawal for Academic Reasons.